kc101010/Research-Improving-Device-Drivers/Rust/Programming Notes.md

 Rather than take ownership of a variable, you can borrow it.
 There is a borrow-checker that ensures ownership rules aren't violated.

 #### Var lifetimes
+An concept that is important for ownership system to function.
+Construct used by borrow checker to ensure all references to an object are valid - this check is made during compile time.

+Lifetime begins when a var is initialised and ends when it is closed/destroyed.
+It *is not* the same as variable scope.

+As code and lifetimes grow more complex, it is necessary to use [lifetime annotations](https://doc.rust-lang.org/stable/rust-by-example/scope/lifetime/explicit.html) to tell borrow checker how long references should be valid for.
+The compiler can't always infer lifetimes.

+#### Smart pointers
+Like pointers but with additional metadata capabilities - another concept taken from C++.

+Smart pointers own the data that they point to. `Box`, `String` and `Vec` are examples of smart pointers in Rust.
+You can also write custom smart pointers using structs.